How to Save “Inspect Element” Changes Permanently

 Published by Nyau Wai Hoe - Updated on

-This comprehensive guide will provide step-by-step instructions on how to make “Inspect Element” changes permanent using Tampermonkey.
+This article will show you how to make your “Inspect Element” changes actually permanent using Tampermonkey.

 Save Inspect Element Changes Permanently